dantunesd/design-patterns/chain-of-responsiblity/README.md

 Implementing chain of responsibility, you create different handlers to do what you want separately of each other and then calls the next handler if necessary.

-The benefitis of applying this pattern is that you isolate one handler from another, so each handler can contain a spefic logic.
+The benefitis of applying this pattern is that you isolate one handler from another, so each handler can contain a specific logic.
 You can easily change their calling order in the chain.
 Also adding or removing handlers don't impact (shouldn't) the others.